 What is the prognosis of Endometriosis?

 There is no cure for this condition, but it can be managed with comprehensive care.
-Hence a management treatment plan includes great care on a healthy lifestyle with good food, Yoga / Meditation along with the herbal supplements.
+Hence a management treatment plan includes great care and a healthy lifestyle with good food, Yoga / Meditation along with the herbal supplements.

 Since endometriosis is a condition of Ama accumulation, the treatment focuses on detoxification or Shodana therapy in order to remove the Ama and get the doshas back into their original balance as per the prakriti (constitutions).
 After that most importantly Agni can be co-correlated to liver and endocrine functions are corrected and tonified as it has important role in menstruation and hormone production.

-What are food and supplements helpful for Endometriosis?
+What food and supplements helpful for Endometriosis?

 Foods that can influence hormone regulation, particularly estrogen balance, can negatively affect those with endometriosis.
 In addition, avoid or limit foods that may promote inflammation in the body and lead to further pain or progression of the disorder.
 These foods include: